babashka/sci/doc/forking.md

 state; all logical SCI atom state; SCI-created volatile values and delays; SCI type descriptor data; and JVM/CLJS SCI multimethod tables, preferences, and dispatch caches are fork-local.
 ClojureDart's exact-dispatch SCI multimethod tables are fork-local as well.
-Directly stored SCI deftype instances are shallow-copied with alias preservation, so their mutable field maps diverge.
+SCI deftypes that declare mutable fields route their persistent field map through a managed world slot, so state diverges even when an instance is captured by a closure or nested in a persistent container.
+Immutable-field types retain direct storage.
 On the JVM, SCI-created promises are fork-local as well.
 SCI's `memoize` uses a fork-local atom for its cache.
 Effects performed by any watch are ordinary user capabilities and are not made reversible automatically.
-Futures, lazy managed lazy continuations, nested mutable host objects, and effects outside SCI remain future work unless the embedding application models or copies them.
+Managed lazy continuations, nested mutable host objects, and effects outside SCI remain future work unless the embedding application models or copies them.
 Direct host lazy sequences are rejected rather than silently sharing their realization cache.
 CLJS native-protocol prototypes are cloned with Type data before child deftype/record values are